egoist/eme/README.md

 - Exportable, from Markdown to HTML/PDF...
 You name it.
 - Supporting math typesetting, good for students and professionals.

+## Contributing

+Pull requests are always welcome!
+Check out the [these issues](https://github.com/egoist/eme/issues?q=is%3Aissue+is%3Aopen+label%3A%22contribution+welcome%22) to get started fast.

 ## Development

 ```bash